 How to solve piston slap

-One of the greatest contributors to piston slap is the skirts knocking on the cylinders.
-If this is the case, you will need to get a new and re-bore piston.
-If you decide to change them, then wait until the engine loses its compression.
-You can replace the oversized pistons with two passenger side pistons.
-Replace also the rings.
+One of the biggest causes of piston slap are the shafts knocking on the cylinders.
+If this is the case, you will need to get a new and re-bored piston.
+If you decide to change them, wait until the engine loses compression.
+You can replace the oversized pistons with two pistons on the passenger side.
+Replace the rings as well.

 Most people have been solving piston slap by having the pistons knurled through a lathe and knurling tool.
-However, this caused a myriad of problems like forming small dots on the piston’s cylindrical surface.
+However, this has caused a myriad of problems like the forming of small dots on the piston’s cylindrical surface.

-For some diesel engine, the optimization of the piston pin is known to reduce the noise.
+For some diesel engines, the optimization of the piston pin is known to reduce the noise.
 But the modification can cause idling and this exuberates the piston slap.

 Is piston slap harmful?

-In the long run, piston slap is harmful for your engine, as it will probably become more and more noticeable while the cylinder walls and piston clearance gets higher.
+In the long run, piston slap is harmful to your engine, as it will probably become more and more noticeable while the cylinder walls and piston clearance gets higher.

 The reason is that the aluminum pistons have not had enough heat to grow to shape; they will rattle the against motor block’s cylinders.
 The solution is to wait for the engine to be warm enough before you rev it.